mybonk/mybonk-wiki/baby-rabbit-holes.md

 ## UEFI vs. Legacy Boot

 ## Other tools / resources
+- [SSHFS](https://phoenixnap.com/kb/sshfs): Tool to safely mount a remote folder from a server to a local machine.
+The client extends the SSH file transfer protocol, which helps locally mount a remote file system as a disk image securely.
+- [Gocryptfs](https://nuetzlich.net/gocryptfs/): Tool to perform *file*-based encryption.
+It’s fast, lightweight, well-documented.
+In contrast to *disk*-based encryption software, which operates on whole disks, gocryptfs works on individual files that can be backed up or synchronized efficiently using standard tools like sshfs or rsync.
+Read more about it [HERE](https://www.baeldung.com/linux/gocryptfs-encrypt-decrypt-dirs).
 - [QEMU](https://www.qemu.org/): A generic and open source machine emulator (full-system and user-mode emulation) and virtualizer.
 It is the emulator the NixOS community uses primarily.
 - [WSL](https://devblogs.microsoft.com/commandline/announcing-wsl-2/): Windows Subsystem for Linux to run ELF64 Linux binaries on Windows (if you have Windows system but would like to run Linux programs and commands this is what you need if you prefer not to use a full fledged virtual machine).
+- [multitail](https://vanheusden.com/multitail/): MultiTail lets you view multiple files like the original tail program.
+The difference is that it creates multiple windows on your console (ncurses).
+It can also monitor wildcards: if another file matching the wildcard has a more recent modification date, it will automatically switch to that file.
 - [websocketd](https://github.com/joewalnes/websocketd): Small command-line tool that will wrap an existing command-line interface program, and allow it to be accessed via a WebSocket.
 WebSocket-capable applications can now be built very easily.
 As long as you can write an executable program that reads STDIN and writes to STDOUT, you can build a WebSocket server.
 No networking libraries necessary.
 - [wscat](https://github.com/websockets/wscat/blob/master/README.md): WebSocket cat.
 - Benchmaring